Reshma2714/SMART-URL-ANSWER-BOT/README.md

 ## 💼 Real-World Applications

-This is not just a portfolio project — it's a **real-world productivity tool**.
-Here’s how it can be applied:

 ### 📊 Financial Analysis
 - Input multiple mortgage rate articles or market reports
 - Instantly query: *“What was the 30-year fixed mortgage rate on August 13?”*